INFO JUST FOR YOU – FIRST TIME BUYERS

 Home buying is an exciting process.
 You can make sure it stays that way by reviewing the information and tips that we will provide to you.

 Your first job is to figure out how much you can and want to spend on your new home.
 It’s simpler for us to work backwards in the process, starting off with how much you want to spend.
-By knowing your budget, we can then determine the areas and types of properties that you can afford.
-Loan conditions are changing constantly, so it’s best to speak with a lender or bank before you begin your home search to make sure that we being looking at homes that are in your price range.
+By knowing your budget, we can then determine the areas and types of properties that we should target.
+Loan conditions are changing constantly, so it’s best to speak with a mortgage professional before you begin your home search to make sure that we are looking at homes that are in your price range.

-A good way to begin this task is to figure out what you want to pay monthly for all of your housing costs (e.g. mortgage, taxes, maintenance & insurance).
-At the same time, try to get a sense of what your maximum tolerable monthly housing costs are.
-These figures will help the lender and us to determine what a comfortable and maximum property price will be for you.
+A good way to begin this task is to figure out what you want to pay, monthly, for all of your housing-related costs (e.g. mortgage, taxes, maintenance & insurance).
+At the same time, try to get a sense of what your maximum tolerable budget is.
+These figures will help the lender and us to understand the range of your house-buying budget.

-Once you have a good idea of how much you want to spend, you’ll need to talk to a mortgage professional who can tell you how much you can borrow and how much you can afford to buy.
 Your mortgage professional will also tell you what interest rate you can get and what loan options may be available to you.
 We have a great team of experienced, service-oriented lending professionals that we would be happy to refer you to.
+A great loan officer who is experienced and knowledgeable can also teach you techniques for presenting your financing terms in a way that will maximize your chances of winning in a competitive offer situation.

 WHY YOU SHOULD CONSIDER BUYING

-As of late 2015, the average rent for a 1 bedroom apartment in Seattle was over $1600 per month, compared to slightly under $1000 per month in late 2010 (rentjungle.com). $1600 per month is also the monthly cost of a 4.5% mortgage on a $350,000 house with 10% down.
-The house, though, would get tax deductions on the mortgage interest and property taxes and would not be subject to the annual rent increase like apartments.
+As of May 2022, the average rent for a 1-bedroom apartment in Seattle was over $2,400 per month, which is also about the monthly cost of a 5.375% mortgage on a ~$550,000 property with 20% down.
+The property you own, though, would be eligible for tax deductions on the mortgage interest and property taxes, and would not be subject to the rental market’s pricing fluctuations.

 Once you purchase a particular home, much of your housing costs are not exposed to inflation if you use a fixed-rate mortgage for your purchase.